The odd-even effect of mosaic modulation period of quasi-periodic hopping on the Anderson localization in a one-dimensional lattice model: mobility edge and critical region

 In order to investigate the properties of the wave functions of critical states, we also numerically calculate the inverse participation ratio $IPR_n$ of all eigenstates for different system sizes $N=3\times 250,3\times 500,3\times1000$ and $N=3\times2000$ \cite{Xiaopeng,Deng}, i.e.,

-where $\psi_n(i)$ is the normalized wave function for $n-th$ eigenstate.
-The results are reported in Fig.10.
-We find that the IPRs of localized states are basically same for different system sizes $N$, while the IPRs of critical states have much larger fluctuation.
+where $\psi_n(i)$ is the normalized wave function for the $n$-th eigenstate.
+The results are reported in Fig. 9.
+We find that the IPR of localized states are basically the same for different system sizes $N$, while the IPR of critical states have much larger fluctuations.

-On the whole, the IPR of critical states decreases with the increasing of system size $N$.
-The decreasing law can be captured by a function
+Overall, the inverse participation ratio (IPR) of critical states decreases as the system size $N$ increases.
+This trend can be described by the function

-where $\overline{IPR}$ is an average value of the $IPR$ within a typical energy interval.
-It is believed that, for localized states, the scaling exponent $x=0$.
-While for extended states (like plane wave states), the scaling exponent $x=1$.
+where $\overline{IPR}$ is the average value of the IPR within a typical energy interval.
+It is commonly believed that the scaling exponent $x=0$ for localized states, while for extended states (such as plane wave states), the exponent is $x=1$.
 For critical states, the exponent should be $0<x<1$.
-For different system sizes $N$, due to randomness of $IPR$ of critical states (see Fig.10), it is difficult to get a definite scaling exponent $x$.
-Here we find that for the critical states in the energy interval $-0.12<E/t<-0.12$, its average value $\bar{x}\simeq0.47$.
+For different system sizes $N$, due to randomness of $IPR$ of critical states (see Fig.9), it is difficult to get a definite scaling exponent $x$.
+Here we find that for the critical states in the energy interval $-0.178<E/t<0.178$, its average value $\bar{x}\simeq0.47$ (see Fig.11).